Picket Post services

 A smaller service area on the A31 in the New Forest.
 Although this is a dual-sided service area, there are different facilities on either side of the road and an underpass between the two.

-Catering: McDonald's Drive Thru Forecourt: westbound only: Shell, Select, Deli by Shell, Costa Express, AdBlue Containers
+Catering: McDonald's Drive Thru Forecourt: on both sides: Shell, Select, Deli by Shell, Costa Express

 Short stay customer parking is available for cars.
 No HGV parking is available.

 Parking within the McDonald's car park is limited to 90 minutes maximum stay and is strictly enforced by MET Parking.

 This information is provided to us by third parties.
 You should always check with staff on site.